Bienvenidos a las páginas de Ministerios Hispanos de la Unión del Pacífico.

 To promote evangelism, the Pacific Union Hispanic Ministries Department has identified three areas to highlight throughout the past five years.
 The focus of all planned activities has been nurture, training and equipping.
 With this in mind, the following initiatives were launched:

-- Seminars — For couples and families, lay leaders, elders, women and men’s ministries, pastors’ Health Seminars, etc.
+- Seminars — For couples and families, lay training seminars, elders, women and men’s retreats, pastors’ Health Seminars, Youth Meetings: Congresses, Bible Bowls and Mini Olympic activities.

 - Ministerial Meetings — A time of encouragement, evangelism planning and fellowship.